Reset Your Metabolism: How the Microbiome, SCFAs, and GLP-1 Work Together

 18. Can gut barrier repair impact metabolism?

-Yes — a more substantial gut barrier reduces endotoxins (LPS), lowers inflammation, and improves insulin and GLP-1 responsiveness.
+Yes — a stronger gut barrier reduces endotoxins (LPS), lowers inflammation, and improves insulin and GLP-1 responsiveness.
+This is one reason broader conversations around leaky gut and microbiome support often overlap with metabolic health discussions.

 19. Can metabolic slowdown be reversed regardless of age?